ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 In the previous cases, when we worked with **C# code** in APSIM *manager* scripts, we predominantly accessed the namespaces, classes, and properties that are defined within the APSIM source code.
-We accessed those APSIM components by copying *using directives* (i.e., *namespace imports*) from existing *manager* scripts and by exploring available object methods and properties through IntelliSense in the APSIM code editor.
+We accessed those APSIM components by copying *using directives* (i.e., *namespace imports*) from existing *manager* scripts and by exploring available methods and properties through IntelliSense in the APSIM code editor.
 In the current case, we will instead also define some simple variables ourselves to keep track of the previously grown crops.

 Default Manager Script